Allergan ruling casts doubt on tribal patent strategy

 Some legal experts said it is too early to declare Allergan’s patent gambit a failure.

-Jacob Sherkow, a professor of patent law at New York Law School, said PTAB may still rule in favor of Allergan on its sovereign immunity defense.
+Jacob Sherkow, a professor of patent law at New York Law School, said PTAB may still rule in favur of Allergan on its sovereign immunity defence.

 If that happens, Allergan’s deal with the tribe could be copied by other patent owners, said Joshua Landau, a patent lawyer with the trade group Computer & Communications Industry Association.